Risk manager

 If your degree is in a less relevant subject, you could consider taking the Institute of Risk Management (IRM) International Certificate in Enterprise Risk Management, which provides an introduction to risk management and might help increase your chances of gaining an entry-level position.

-Students on risk management degree and postgraduate courses are able to apply for free student membership of the IRM.
+The IRM offers free student membership to anyone studying a risk management degree or postgraduate course.
 See the IRM website for details of the different levels of membership available.

-It's also possible to get into a career in risk by taking an apprenticeship, which combines paid work with part-time study.
-Apprenticeships are available at various levels, including degree-level.
+It's also possible to get into a career in risk by taking an apprenticeship, such as:

 You could also start in an administrative role before working your way up to a risk assistant position and then progressing on to a risk manager role.
 Employers expect A-levels or equivalent qualifications for entry through this route.